Get

 Image Credit: Deyan Georgiev, Shutterstock

 Whether your cat lives indoors or out, they spend most of their day sleeping.
-One study estimated that outdoor cats spend 97% of their time sleeping or resting.
+It is estimated that outdoor cats spend 97% of their time sleeping or resting.
 Overall, cats may spend 12–16 hours per day (or more) asleep, although most of it is spent in a very light “cat nap” cycle.
 Cats are often believed to be nocturnal, but they’re technically crepuscular or most active at dawn and dusk.
 Indoor domestic cats often adapt their sleep schedule somewhat to match their humans.

 2. Eat